betse/dataspecer-specification-reader/README.md

 The proposed reader considers three broad groups of users:

-* **Beginner Reader** – users who need guidance, explanations, and a clear entry point into a specification.
+* **Beginner** – users who need guidance, explanations, and a clear entry point into a specification.
-* **Specification Analyst** – users who are familiar with semantic specifications and need to explore structure, relationships, profiles, and reusable concepts.
+* **Spec Analyst** – users who are familiar with semantic specifications and need to explore structure, relationships, profiles, and reusable concepts.
-* **Developer / Implementer** – users who need technical details such as IRIs, constraints, schemas, validation artifacts, and implementation-oriented representations.
+* **Developer** – users who need technical details such as IRIs, constraints, schemas, validation artifacts, and implementation-oriented representations.

 ## Proposed Views